jundalisay/superb/content/en/research/mohammad/quran/sura-004d.md

 {{< s v="83" >}}  When some news of security or alarm comes their way, they broadcast it.
 But had they referred it to the Messenger, and to those in authority among them, those who can draw conclusions from it would have comprehended it.
 Were it not for Allah’s blessing and mercy upon you, you would have followed the Devil, except for a few.

+{{< s v="84" >}}  So fight in the cause of Allah.
+- You are responsible only for yourself.
+- Rouse the believers.
-{{< s v="84" >}}  So fight in the cause of Allah; you are responsible only for yourself.
-And rouse the believers.
-Perhaps Allah will restrain the might of those who disbelieve. <!-- Allah is Stronger in
-Might, and More Punishing. -->
+- Perhaps Allah will restrain the might of those who disbelieve. <!-- Allah is Stronger in Might, and More Punishing. -->

 {{< s v="85" >}}  Whoever intercedes for a good cause has a share in it.